garfix/nli-go/doc/remarks.md

 * Can _birds_ fly? => yes, most can, but not this penguin here
 * Pick up _blocks_ => not possible

 I am going to treat the unquantified noun as a noun that lacks a quantifier.
 It will try to match as much as it can, and will make no checks.
 But I will treat it as quantifier, because it is much easier for me to treat all NP's as being quantified.
 The quantifier will get the special atom `none`.

+===

+I changed variables to completely camelcased.

+    Ordered_blocks => OrderedBlocks

+Because I don't know what I was thinking when I created this (actually I do) :).

 # 2020-07-14